cybex-gmbh/transmorpher/README.md

 - set version
 - delete

-> Marked with * only applies to images.
+> Marked with * does not apply to videos.

 ## Image transformation